stasm/spec/langpack-updates.markdown

 With this extention, Proposal #1 could be made to work with versions of the same langpack app.

+Notes:

+  - Is it possible to offer multiple versions of one app on the Marketplace or is the newest one always the only one available?

 Proposal 3.
 Listen to Webapps being updated and notify the user
 -------------------------------------------------------------